What Is Lean Protein & How to Use It

 What exactly is lean protein?

 Lean protein has a lesser amount of fat, particularly less than 10 grams of total fat per 100 grams.
 Understanding what is lean protein can help you make healthier dietary choices.
+Knowing what are lean proteins can guide you in selecting the right foods for your health goals.

 What are some of the best options for lean protein for someone looking to gain muscle?